14 Top Sales Incentive Plan Design Tips

 2. Get reps involved in the conversation

 The majority of sales reps believe that their incentive plan should be personalized to them.
-Some executives may scoff at the idea because it sounds like an impossible task for a large enterprise, but even just asking for feedback can go a long way towards helping reps feel ownership.
+Some executives may scoff at the idea because it sounds like an impossible task for a large enterprise, but even just asking for feedback can go a long way toward helping reps feel ownership.

 3. Design different incentive plans for different roles